plscoggers/plsProbav/README.md

 The network may further improve by utilizing more data augmentation and more epochs.
 Some of the other competitors further broke images down from 128,128 images to 4 64,64 images and ran them that way.
 I think it could definitely benefit here, but as mentioned above there wasn't an overfitting problem so the results may be minimal.
 The other thing is I'm using a standard interpolate function to resize in the decoder from 128,128 to 384,384.
 I had originally used a ConvTranspose2d, but I was getting a lot of artifacts that were not being removed.
 I think with more data and more epoch's this could be resolved and would potentially make the result better.

 Another option would be to train the encoder to match a resized version of the high resolution image, and then training the decoder on the full size high resolution image.
 This would allow us to make sure we have robust encoder before training the decoder, as opposed to training both at the same time.

+Finally, separating the datasets into the NIR and RED lightbands and training different networks may also see an increase in score.
+I opted not to do this as it takes me long enough just to train one model, and two models with half the data I currently have was going to eat up a lot of time.

 ## Results
 ![Result1](images/plt_0.jpg)